-Elizabeth Graves reviews a book of inspiring alternative process images with a surprising emphasis.
+Elizabeth Graves reviews the book Brought to Light: Photography and the invisible 1840-1900 with inspiring alternative process images with a surprising emphasis.

 One of the largest and most inspiring collections of alternative process prints I have seen in recent years is published in the wonderful book, Photography and the Invisible 1840 – 1900, published in 2008 by the San Francisco Museum of Modern Art and edited by Corey Keller.
 The book was published to coincide with a spectacular collection of prints gathered from an international range of collections, which was shown at the museum from October 2008 through January 2009.

 The exhibition and book have one major, unifying theme: photographic documentation of phenomena which are not visible to the naked eye.